-WARNING: The advice given on this web site is NOT a substitute to having a trained, licensed, bonded, and insured PROFESSIONAL ELECTRICIAN work on your home’s electrical wiring.
-Homes and buildings do burn down and people do get injured or killed as a result of faulty wiring and bad installations.
+WARNING: The information provided and depicted on MrElectrician.TV is NOT a substitute for having a trained, licensed, bonded, and insured PROFESSIONAL ELECTRICIAN work on your home’s electrical wiring.
+Homes and buildings burn down, and people get injured or killed due to faulty electrical wiring and bad wiring installations.

-It is NOT recommended that a non-professional without assistance, training, experience, credentials, proper tools and safety equipment, or oversight attempt to wire his or her own home, or a home or building that belongs to someone else.
+It is NOT recommended that a non-professional without assistance, training, experience, credentials, proper tools, safety equipment, or oversight attempt to do electrical wiring to his or her own home or a home or building that belongs to someone else.

-This web site was created to assist those who are willing to take the time to learn correct electrical wiring installation techniques and are also willing to assume a great deal of risk.
+This website was created to assist those willing to take the time to learn correct electrical wiring installation techniques and are willing to assume a great deal of risk.

-If you are serious about learning correct wiring methods a good place to start is reading the National Electrical Code (NFPA 70) published by the National Fire Protection Association.
-Abbreviated Electrical Code pocket books are available for those planning to do a limited amount of electrical work.
+If you are serious about learning correct wiring methods, reading the National Electrical Code (NFPA 70) published by the National Fire Protection Association is an excellent place to start.
+Abbreviated Electrical Code pocketbooks are available for those planning to do a limited amount of electrical work.

-There are many electrical instruction books available online and in home improvement and hardware stores.
-I have not read them all and I cannot make any recommendations at this time.
-However one thing that I noticed from the books I have previewed is the people who wrote them are authors and writers, not full time electricians.
+Many electrical instruction books are available online and in home improvement and hardware stores.
+I have not read them all, and I cannot make any recommendations at this time.
+However, one thing that I noticed from the books I have previewed is the people who wrote them are authors and writers, not full-time electricians.

-You should also study up on construction safety.
-Even if you are experienced with wiring it is still possible to get injured or killed in the course of doing electrical work or any other type of home improvement.
+It would be best if you also studied construction safety.
+Even if you are experienced with wiring, getting injured or killed while doing electrical work, or any other type of home improvement is still possible.